 Rotenone, when crystallized from certain solvents, contains definite amounts of the solvent in the crystal, similar to water of crystallization in inorganic salts.
-These are called solvates, and contain one molecule of solvent of crystallization when crystallized from chloroform, benzene, and carbon tetrachloride; when crystallized from acetic acid, two molecules of solvent of crystallization; and none when crystallized from acetone, ethyl alcohol, ethyl acetate, and ethylene dichloride.25 The crystal forms of three of these solvates are shown in Figs. 11, 12, and 13.
+These are called solvates and contain one molecule of solvent of crystallization when crystallized from chloroform, benzene, and carbon tetrachloride; when crystallized from acetic acid, two molecules of solvent of crystallization; and none when crystallized from acetone, ethyl alcohol, ethyl acetate, and ethylene dichloride.26 The crystal forms of three of these solvates are shown in figures 18, 19, and 20.